apache/openwhisk-intellij-plugin/README.md

 * Intellij >= 2018.1.8
 * [wskdeploy](https://github.com/apache/openwhisk-wskdeploy/releases)

-This extension finds the `.wskprops` configuration file located in the home path and connects to the Openwhisk server automatically.
+This extension finds the `.wskprops` configuration file located in the home path and connects to the OpenWhisk server automatically.
 Set up your configuration referred to the [cli docs](https://github.com/apache/openwhisk/blob/master/docs/cli.md#openwhisk-cli).

 ## Feature
 ### OpenWhisk Explorer